DILLON STATE WILDLIFE AREA

 In addition to its recreational offerings, Dillon State Wildlife Area also plays a crucial role in preserving biodiversity and supporting native plant and animal species.
 Forested areas, wetlands, and grasslands within the wildlife area provide habitats for various wildlife species.
 These include white-tailed deer, wild turkey, waterfowl, migratory birds, small game mammals, and multiple species of fish in the reservoir.

-Over the years, efforts have been made to improve and maintain the wildlife area's habitat quality.
+Efforts have been made to improve and maintain the wildlife area's habitat quality.
 The ODNR Division of Wildlife engages in active land management practices like prescribed burning, wetland development, grassland restoration, and timber stand improvement to enhance habitat diversity and improve wildlife populations.

 Dillon State Wildlife Area remains a popular destination for outdoor enthusiasts, offering a diverse range of recreational activities and opportunities to enjoy Ohio's natural beauty.